mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

 - **Requires**:
     - id (required) – The Book ID.
 - **Response**:
-    - 200 OK: Success message.
+    - 200 OK: If the book is successfully deleted.
     - 404 Not Found: If the book is not found.

 ## Loans API